trustsuperset/trust-processes/README.md

-# trust-processes
+# Superset's Trust Processes
-A documentation log on how we handle basic processes at Superset
+A documentation repository on how we handle processes at Superset